asathoor/SEO-II-exercise/README.md

 ## Install

-Improve the SEO of your WordPress:
+1. Download the .zip file.

-* Log on your WordPress as administrator either on a localhost or online.
+2. In the WordPress Dashboard / Plugins / Add New (the button is on the top)
-* Activate a childtheme.
+3. Select and upload the .zip.
-* Add the code in `functions.php` to your functions.php ( don't overwrite your functions.php! )
+4. Activate the plugin.

 ## Finish the code

 The code sample is *not* up to the best practise.
-The informations will

 Edit the code according to WordPress best practise: